Ikulyte/Azure-Home-SOC-Lab/README.md

 <br />
 <br />

-Once you have completed all necessary configuration steps for your virtual machine, proceed by selecting next to review each tab.
+Once you have completed all necessary configuration steps for your virtual machine, proceed by selecting 'next' to review each tab.
 Retain the default settings unless you require specific adjustments for your virtual machine.
-After carefully reviewing all the tabs, click on review + create, to finalise your VM.
+After carefully reviewing all the tabs, click on 'review + create', to finalise your VM.
 If the validation passes, select the button create to deploy your virtual machine which will be ready to go.

 Your final result should look like this: